infobaleen/infobaleen.github.io/README.md

     * In the command window you might se `WARNING` messages.
 This is often for files that are not included in the documentation.
 Add these in the menu in `mkdocs.yml`

-### Procudure for updating the online documentation
+## Procudure for updating the online documentation (using the terminal)

-1. Download the customer-succes repo:
+1. Download the customer-success repo:
     * First time its done: Run `git clone https://github.com/infobaleen/customer-success.git`
     * Subsequent runs: Go to the local folder `customer-success` and run `git pull`

-2. Copy the folder `customer-success/Documentation/Platform` and replace the old one in `infobaleen.github.io/docs/`
+2. Copy the folder `customer-success/Documentation/Platform` and replace the old one with the same name in `infobaleen.github.io/docs/`

 3. Push changes to Github
-    * If you did any changes in step 2, push these to Github by:
     * `git add -A`
     * `git commit -m "Your comment: Added latest changes"`
     * `git push`

-4. Push changes and update the online Github page (using the terminal)
+4. Update the online Github page
      * `mkdocs build`, and after that
      * `mkdocs gh-deploy`

 5. Shortly afterwards you should be able to see the changes at [https://infobaleen.github.io/](https://infobaleen.github.io/)

-Note